mi-pacman/rapture/web-server/README.md

-# For provisioning the website
+# For provisioning the M.I web server stack